Version 3.0 contains numerous breaking changes (hence the increment). Review the changelog before upgrading.

 Field Analysis (previously Flatness/Symmetry)¶

 This release introduced numerous breaking changes to this module.
-Existing code using the
+Existing code will break.

 - Two classes are now offered:

 - Many, many options were added to the

 analyze()method.
 See below and the documentation page for all the details.